 - Eye problems, such as vision loss or blurring

-- Heavy irregular bleeding that continues for 3 days or more (even after taking a 4-day break from the Pill)
+- Heavy irregular bleeding that continues for 3 days or more (even after taking a 4-day break from the pill)

-As a general rule, one of the most effective strategies for preventing unscheduling bleeding is to ensure you’re taking your Pill at the same time each day.
-By doing your best not to miss a dose, your body has the best chance of regulating your hormone levels to manage unwanted BTB.
+As a general rule, one of the most effective strategies for preventing unscheduled bleeding is to ensure you’re taking your pill at the same time each day.
+Do your best not to miss a dose, and your body will have the best chance of regulating your hormone levels and managing unwanted BTB.

 Make sure, as well, to keep track of any irregular bleeding or side effects you experience, and speak with your GP if you encounter heavy bleeding for prolonged periods of time to ensure you find the right contraceptive for your body and lifestyle.